jordikitto/TravelHERE/README.md

-# The Ranking Android dev test
+# The Ranking iOS/Android dev test

-This repository is aimed to test future Android developers skills.
+This repository is aimed to test future iOS/Android developers skills.
 We hope you enjoy as much as we do coding and pushing your skills with new challenges.

 ## Introduction
 In order to evaluate your skills and coding style we would like you to develop a small application that consumes [HERE map API](https://developer.here.com/rest-apis/documentation/transit/topics/overview.html).